What are consonant sounds?

 7 Velar The back of the tongue moves towards the soft palate (velum)

-8 Glottal the only glottal consonant in English is /h/ as in how.
-Strictly speaking, this does not involve two articulators coming together.
-The sound is simply the friction caused by air being expelled through the gap between the vocal cords (glottis)
+8 Glottal The only glottal consonant in English is /h/ as in how.
+It is made by friction as air is expelled through the gap between the vocal cords (glottis).

 Manner of articulation

-Manner of articulation indicates the type of contact that is made between the two articulators and is defined simply by the five main groups described above: plosive, nasal, fricative, affricate or approximant.
-The table below summarises the 24 main consonants of English in terms of their voicing, place and manner.
-Click on the links to watch a short video of how each consonant is produced.
+Manner of articulation describes how the airflow is shaped or blocked when a consonant is produced.
+The five manners are the same groups introduced above: plosive, nasal, fricative, affricate and approximant.
+The table below summarises the 24 English consonant sounds in terms of voicing, place and manner.
+Click a video icon to watch a short video showing how each consonant is produced.

-Phonetic symbol Example Manner Place of articulation Video
+Phonetic symbol Example Manner of articulation Place of articulation Video

 /p/ pot plosive bilabial How to pronounce the /p/ sound